Our family at our Shenandoah Mountain retreat

-My family on the upper loop of our meadow walk
+On the lower loop of our meadow walk in October

 Thank you for your interest in my work!

 I grew up in what was at that time a mostly rural landscape in Washington Crossing, Bucks County, Pennsylvania, although it was such tiny village that near-by Yardley--where my father owned a barber shop--was really my home town.
 My family home backed up to the historic Delaware Canal, which was a wonderful venue for childhood adventures: fishing in summer, ice skating in winter, and long walks in every season.
 The history of America's canal network is a fascinating one about which there is a great deal to learn at the National Canal Museum in Easton, Pennsylvania.
 I recommend a visit to the museum and a walk along the canal if you are ever in Bucks County.
 History will be all around you there, so be sure to visit some of our many museums and historic sites.

 Although that part of Bucks County has become a prestigious address, I grew up in very modest circumstances.
 Economic realities limited my opportunities, and I patched together a degree in graphic design by taking night classes at community colleges and tech schools.
 I have supported myself using those skills, but have made at least a portion of my income as a landscape painter for my entire life.

 I believe that connection with the natural world is a universal human need, although each of us is welcome to define “connection” and “natural” differently.
 My connection is through my paintings, and for me the natural world is that which is around me, wherever I am.
 I’ve lived in cities; I’ve lived in the country; I’ve live in suburbia.
 Each realm has its own version of nature.
 I’ve painted street scenes, window boxes and tiny backyard gardens in the city; fallow fields, orchards and rows of standing corn in the country; backyard birds and lush gardens in the suburbs.
 And all have made me feel deeply and happily connected to nature.